-If you click the 'instruments' bar to expand it you will see that you have a 'basic' startup palette for each instrument section, plus the Ensemble.
-These are your basic patches which contain a selection of curated 'work-horse' articulations.
-Within this are five further folders.
-At the bottom is an 'Advanced' folder that has more folders which contain more curated articulation sets, the different legato options and patches with advanced editing possibilities.
+If you click the 'instruments' bar to expand it you will see that you have a 'basic' startup palette for each instrument section, plus the Ensemble, these are your basic patches which contain a selection of curated 'work-horse' articulations.

-If you click the 'Advanced' bar to expand it you will see that your instruments fall into 5 categories.
+If you click the 'Advanced' folder to expand it you will see that your instruments fall into 5 categories.
 You can double click the folder name to open that folder.
 Double click it again to go back up a level in the folder structure.

 Extended Techniques - contains 'core' and 'decorative' techniques for each section and can be viewed as the next stage in detail up from the 'basic' startup patches.

 Individual Articulations - each separate articulation in its own patch.

 Legato Techniques - these monophonic patches rely on you playing the notes 'joined up' so it can fill in the joins for you for super realism.
 Especially popular with single solo top lines.

-Other Patches - Have another three sub-folders: Economic - A pre-curated smaller selection of articulations which wont break you RAM bank.
+Other Patches - Have another three sub-folders:

+Economic - A pre-curated smaller selection of articulations which wont break you RAM bank.

 Light - Stripped back articulations that reduce the stresses on your CPU.

 Time Machine - These patches contain all of the short articulations fully loaded into RAM so that you are able to vary the length of the short notes via CC.

+You then have three further folders for all of the extra content added when you buy Chamber Strings Professional:

+Alt Mics - The alternative signals to Close, Tree and Ambient which are Close Ribbon, Stereo pair and Gallery.

+CTAO Mics - The same patches as you get in the top level of the instruments folder but with the addition of the Outrigger signal.

+Stereo Mixes - 3 beautiful stereo mixes from award winning engineer Jake Jackson.
+These include Fine, Medium and Broad giving you a polished mix straight out of the box.

 OPENING YOUR FIRST INSTRUMENT.

 Simply double click an 'nki' file (this is Native Instruments' file extension for a Kontakt instrument) to load, or indeed drag the instrument (it'll have the little keyboard icon and the suffix .nki) from the left pane into the right pane.

 If you can't hear anything double check first that the midi channel you are transmitting on with your keyboard is the same as the one in the Kontakt Instrument!

-A QUICK LOOK SWITCHING VIEWS
+A QUICK LOOK

+SWITCHING VIEWS